 We were incorporated in March 2000 and commenced operations in July 2001.
 Since that time, we have been principally engaged in the discovery and development of novel drug candidates.
-We have funded our operations principally with \$306.7 million in net proceeds from private and public offerings of our common stock and Series A convertible preferred stock, including \$26.7 million in net proceeds from the sale of 6,388,889 shares of our common stock at \$4.50 per share in an underwritten public offering that was completed in January 2010.
+We have funded our operations principally with \$306.7 million in net proceeds from private and public offerings of our common stock and Series A convertible preferred stock, including \$26.7 million in net proceeds from the sale of 6,388,889 shares of our common stock at \$4.50 per share in an underwritten public offering that was completed in January 2010, and \$15.0 million in gross proceeds from a term loan that was executed in September 2010 with General Electric Capital Corporation, or GECC, and one other lender, referred to as the GECC Term Loan.
+In October 2010, we entered into a common share purchase agreement, or Purchase Agreement, with Azimuth Opportunity Ltd., or Azimuth, pursuant to which we obtained a committed equity line of credit facility, or Facility, under which we may sell up to a maximum of \$35 million of our common stock , or 8,106,329 shares of common stock, whichever is fewer, over the 18-month term of the agreement, subject to certain conditions and limitations.

 In addition to raising capital from financing activities, we have also received substantial capital from partnering activities.
 In October 2007, we entered into a global collaborative development, commercialization and license agreement with GlaxoSmithKline, or GSK, for the joint development and commercialization of elesclomol, one of our oncology drug candidates, which we refer to as the GSK Agreement.
 On June 10, 2009, following the suspension of our global Phase 3 clinical trial of elesclomol plus paclitaxel in metastatic melanoma, called the SYMMETRY trial, we received written notice from GSK of their intent to terminate the GSK Agreement.
 The collaboration terminated on September 10, 2009.
 In December 2008, as amended in February 2010, we entered into a collaborative license agreement with Roche, or the Roche Agreement, for our CRACM inhibitor program, which is currently in the lead optimization stage.
-As of June 30, 2010, we have received \$162.9 million in nonrefundable partnership payments under these agreements with GSK and with Roche, including \$96 million in upfront payments, \$50 million in operational milestones and \$16.9 million in research and development funding, which, together with the net cash proceeds from equity financings and the exercise of common stock warrants and options, provided aggregate net cash proceeds of approximately \$471.1 million.
+As of September 30, 2010, we have received \$165.1 million in nonrefundable partnership payments under these agreements with GSK and with Roche, including \$96 million in upfront payments, \$50 million in operational milestones and \$19.1 million in research and development funding, which, together with the net cash proceeds from equity financings, the GECC Term Loan and the exercise of common stock warrants and options, provided aggregate net cash proceeds of approximately \$488.2 million.
 We have also generated funds from government grants, equipment lease financings and investment income.
 We are engaged in preliminary partnership discussions for a number of our programs, which may provide us with additional financial resources if consummated.

 We have devoted substantially all of our capital resources to the research and development of our drug candidates.
 Since our inception, we have had no revenues from product sales.
-As of June 30, 2010, we had an accumulated deficit of \$332.0 million.
+As of September 30, 2010, we had an accumulated deficit of \$342.2 million.
 We expect to incur significant operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical development and clinical trials, and seek regulatory approval and eventual commercialization.
 We will need to generate significant revenues from product sales to achieve future profitability and may never do so.